-' To Garrett Jonson, for shoes, x. xd.'
-'To Garratt Jonson, for shoes, iii.'
+'To Garrett Jonson, for shoes, xs. xd.'
+'To Garratt Jonson, for shoes, iiis.'
 (Hous.
 Exp.
 Princess Eliz., Cam.
-Soc., pp. 16-18.) ' The account of Wattare Taylor and Wyllyam Partrynge, beynge
+Soc., pp. 16-18.)

-6 'The account of Wattare Taylor and Wyllyam Partrynge, beynge churchewardens, in the xxxii. yere of the rayne of Kyng Henry the eighth, A.D.
+2 'The account of Wattare Taylor and Wyllyam Partrynge, beynge churchewardens, in the xxxii. yere of the rayne of Kyng Henry the eighth, A.D.
 1541.'
 (Ludlow: Churchwardens' Accounts, p.
-6, Cam.
+6, Cain.
 Soc.)

 Ere the morn the east has crimsoned, When the stars are twinkling there, (As they did in Watts's Hymns, and Made him wonder what they were.)

-This, too, it will be seen, as well as 'Water.' still abides with us in its own or an extended guise, for our 'Watts' and 'Waters,' 'Watsons' and 'Watersons,' 'Watkins' and 'Watkinsons,' would muster strongly if in conclave assembled.
+This, too, it will be seen, as well as 'Water,' still abides with us in its own or an extended guise, for our 'Watts' and 'Waters,' 'Watsons' and 'Watersons,' 'Watkins' and 'Watkinsons,' would muster strongly if in conclave assembled.
 Our 'Waltrots,' though not so numerous, are but the ancient 'Walterot.'
-As a Christian name Walter stands low now-a-'Tonkin,' 'Tonson,' and 'Townson' (found in davs. such an entry as 'Jane Tounson') remind us of 'Anthony,' a name previous to the Reformation popular as that possessed by the great ascetic of the fourth century.
+As a Christian name Walter stands low now-adays.
+'Tonkin,' 'Tonson,' and 'Townson' (found in such an entry as 'Jane Tounson') remind us of 'Anthony,'1 a name previous to the Reformation popular as that possessed by the great ascetic of the fourth century.
 A curious phrase got connected with St. Anthony, that of 'tantony-pig.'
 It is said that monks attached to monasteries dedicated to this saint had the privilege of allowing their swine to feed in the streets.
 These habitually following those who were wont to offer greens to them, gave rise to the expression, 'To follow like a Tantony-pig.'
 Thus, in 'The good wyfe wold a pylgremage,' it is said-

-When I am out of the towne, Look that thou be wyse, And run thou not from hous to hous, Like a nantyny grice.
+When I am out of the towne,

+Look that thou be wyse,

+And run thou not from hous to hous,

+Like a nantyny grice.